euangeleo/aircraft-seat/app/notes.md

 appropriately for those two seconds according to the state in the file, then re-check the file, etc,

+Further reflection indicates that (1) I don't need the audio running 24 hours a day, 7 days a week.
+If the connection is shut off overnight, this might allow for a bit of error-checking (the connection will be reset every 24 hours).
+It also seems to be the case that the live streaming URL for LiveATC audio changes every day or every several days, so using one constant URL may cause problems.
+SO, let's have a third Python script that scrapes the human-UI webpage for LiveATC each morning before 5 (run as a CRON job?), to get that day's streaming URL.
+This URL can be written to a file.
+The audio-playing Python script can be run at 5am (again, via CRON?), first reading in the URL, and then connecting to it.
+At 10om each day, the connection can be closed and the script terminated.

 ## End of 2023-05-27

 The file `indicator.py` properly controls the shell side LED indicator; it